The main Navigation tabs at top of each page are for the Metric versions of Calculators.

 See Hip Roof Framing Calculator for example.

-Set Current Inputs and Settings as Default
+Set Current Inputs and Settings as Default on page load

 When you return to the page, the default calculation will be restored, so you don't have to re-enter everything on often used calculations.